 When you go to a medical professional to seek treatment, you put your life in their hands.
 Most of the time, doctors do what we expect them to do.
 Figure out what is wrong with us and treat the problem appropriately.
 Yes, there are times when our medical situations cannot be fixed, but that is not the fault of the doctor.

 There are also times when a doctor fails to diagnose a major medical condition.
 This could be because they did not perform appropriate tests or that they simply missed the signs from the tests they did complete.

 Regardless of how it happened, if a doctor was negligent in their duties and it leads to a delayed diagnosis, they should be held accountable.
-When you need a Camden failure to diagnose attorney, turn to the Weitz Firm today.
+When you need a Camden failure to diagnose attorney, turn to The Weitz Firm, LLC today.

 When it comes to diagnostic errors, a study from Johns Hopkins shows us just how devastating they can be.
 Researchers say that these errors accounted for the largest fraction of medical malpractice claims, the most severe patient harm, and the highest total of payout penalties.
 In short, misdiagnosis is a major problem for the medical community.

 We expect our doctors to perform at a high level of care for each and every patient, but that is not always what happens.
 Diagnostic errors can lead to delayed treatment for a patient.
 By the time the error is discovered, a patient is often in worse condition.
 Sometimes, they are dead before the error is discovered.